fennore/sunstatofly/README.md

 TODO

+- Use 1 echart and rotate data on timer to show different stats
+- show a rotation bar to see which stats are rotating and current position
+- show title on top
 - show stats for day + compare yesterday
 - show stats for month by day + compare previous month
 - show stats for year by month + compare previous year
 - show stats for years
-- circular layout for stats, rotating on timer?
 - show some mascot looking at highlighted stat
 - add extra information about the current highlighted stat
 - todo sun avatar